rwynn/monstache-site/content/options/index.md

 ### []string (default nil)

 An array of mongodb namespaces that you would like to enable rfc7396 patches on

+This option may be passed on the command line as ./monstache --patch-namespace test.foo --patch-namespace test.bar

 ## merge-patch-attribute